Connect with others who understand.

 Heart Disease Symptoms

-Heart disease symptoms such as chest pain and discomfort, trouble breathing, and gastrointestinal issues such as heartburn can make it harder to find a comfortable sleeping position.
-Insomnia and heart palpitations can also interfere with sleep, especially when lying down.
+Heart disease symptoms such as chest pain and discomfort, trouble breathing, and gastrointestinal issues can make it harder to find a comfortable sleeping position.
+Heart palpitations can also interfere with sleep.

-Conditions like orthopnea (shortness of breath) can sometimes worsen when you lie down, making falling or staying asleep difficult.
-Some people may actually be awakened by chest pain or paroxysmal nocturnal dyspnea (sudden shortness of breath during sleep due to heart weakness).
+Conditions like orthopnea (shortness of breath) can sometimes worsen when you lie down, leading to poor sleep.
+Some people may be awakened by chest pain or paroxysmal nocturnal dyspnea (sudden shortness of breath during sleep due to heart weakness).
 Orthopnea and paroxysmal nocturnal dyspnea affect people with heart failure.

 What Sleep Position Is Best for Your Heart?

-If you have heart disease, sleeping on your back may make it harder to breathe and could lead to sleep disturbances like waking up at night.
+If you have heart disease, sleeping on your back may make it harder to breathe and could lead to sleep disturbances.
 Many people find that sleeping on their side — especially the right side — is more comfortable and helps them sleep better.
 Finding a position that supports your breathing can improve sleep hygiene and reduce the strain that lack of sleep puts on your heart.

 Heart Disease Treatments